 Decatur is a somewhat small city located in the state of Indiana.
 With a population of 9,858 people and four constituent neighborhoods, Decatur is the 82nd largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Decatur is generally considered to be a blue-collar town.
-36.31% of the Decatur workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Decatur is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Decatur who work in office and administrative support (15.56%), sales jobs (8.41%), and management occupations (5.82%).
+When you are in Decatur, you'll notice that it is more blue-collar than most other communities in America.
+39.64% of Decatur’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Decatur is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Decatur who work in sales jobs (13.52%), office and administrative support (10.16%), and food service (7.39%).

-The per capita income in Decatur in 2010 was $23,021, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $92,084 for a family of four.
+The per capita income in Decatur in 2018 was $23,059, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,236 for a family of four.
 However, Decatur contains both very wealthy and poor people as well.

 The people who call Decatur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Decatur residents report their race to be White, followed by Black or African-American.
-Decatur also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.44% of the city’s residents.
-Important ancestries of people in Decatur include Irish, English, French, and Swiss.
+Important ancestries of people in Decatur include German, English, Irish, French, and Swiss.

 The most common language spoken in Decatur is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.